Durounseki/odin-calculator/README.md

 * [ ] Erase unary when the current is empty and delete key is pressed.
 * [ ] Change delete to AC if `ERROR` is displayed.
 * [x] `a` + &plus; + &plusmn; + &equals; displays `-aa`.
+* [ ] When display shows '0' and next input is a number, reset display.